Learn how to create a bootable Windows 10 USB on Ubuntu or Linux Mint using a free application called ‘WoeUSB’, all detailed in this guide.

-Microsoft lets you download Windows 10 disc images from their website so if you don’t have one, you can go grab one.
-Be aware that you will need a valid Windows license to activate and use the OS, but you don’t need one to create an install USB or install it.
+You can download Windows 10 disc images from the Microsoft website, so if you don’t have one you can go there to get one.
+You will need a valid Windows license to activate and use Windows, but you don’t need one to create an installable USB of Windows, or actually perform the install.

 2. Run WoeUSB

-If you don’t see your USB device listed in the ‘Target device’ section make sure it’s attached and then click the ‘refresh’ button to update the list of attached devices.
+If you don’t see a USB device listed in the ‘Target device’ section do make sure it’s plugged in correctly, and then click the ‘refresh’ button to update the list of attached devices.

-But before you do this please, please double-check that you’ve selected the correct drive first.
-The install process will reformat and wipe the contents of the selected USB drive.
-You will lose any data stored on it.
+Before you hit ‘install’ to create your bootable Windows USB please double-check yo have selected the correct drive first.
+The install process will totally wipe/erase the contents of the selected USB drive, and you will lose any data stored on it.

 Other than that, the tool does the rest.
 Let it run its course